-- To help pay electric bills in the winter months - This county is really poor and it needs resources. - To help find jobs and send people to school. - Community Action people are there to help you with anything you need. - To help the community get food/pay bills/and pay rent. - Heating Assistance is the only way we can pay bills in the winter. - To help people with heating and utility assistance that can't afford it. - Liheap helps us get kerosene to stay warm. - They helped me get training for the job. - Help with getting clothes for homeless people. - They help homeless people into shelters and sometimes into their own home. - To help pay my rent so I am not homeless again. - To help kids in Head Start get ready for school. - Help fix houses to make electric bills cheaper and help pay electric bills. - The Community Action Program assisted me in getting my GED and I was finally able to get a decent job. - To help people in the community pay bills and find jobs. - They helped me fix my home when I couldn't afford to fix it. - Heating assistance and housing for the homeless. - To help with heating expenses. - They helped me when I was homeless to get off the street. - They sure have been there when we've really needed the help. - To pay electric bills and help my family get kerosene in winter. - To help get us off the street and find shelter. - The Community Action helped me get seed to grow a garden to feed my family. - The Goodwill voucher they gave me helped me get clothes for my job interview at Wendy's and I got the job. - Better paying jobs, more vocational training programs, and transportation.
+- To help the community with programs that assist residents become self-sufficient. - To help people with heating and utility assistance that can't afford it. - LIHEAP helps us get kerosene to stay warm. - They helped me get training for the job. - Help with getting clothes for homeless people. - They help homeless people into shelters and sometimes into their own home. - To help pay my rent so I am not homeless again. - To help kids in Head Start get ready for school. - Help fix houses to make electric bills cheaper and help pay electric bills. - The Community Action Program assisted me in getting my GED and I was finally able to get a decent job.

+- To help people in the community pay bills and find jobs. - They helped me fix my home when I couldn't afford to fix it. - Heating assistance and housing for the homeless. - To help with heating expenses. - They helped me when I was homeless to get off the street. - They sure have been there when we've really needed the help. - To pay electric bills and help my family get kerosene in winter. - To help get us off the street and find shelter. - The Community Action helped me get seed to grow a garden to feed my family. - The Goodwill voucher they gave me helped me get clothes for my job interview at Wendy's and I got the job. - Better paying jobs, more vocational training programs, and transportation. - To help the community come out of poverty. - To assist the community and the residents in the community. - Helping family in the past and hoping for the future as well. - Without our community action service, a lot of our elderly would suffer. - They help fix my house and pay my electric bills. - Help find jobs since the coal mines shut down. - To help pay electric bills in the winter months - This county is really poor and it needs resources. - To help find jobs and send people to school. - Community Action people are there to help you with anything you need. - To help the community get food/pay bills/and pay rent. - To help "second chance employees" like me that have a background. - To help get non-violent people jobs to pay their bills. - I like the diverse staffing at Big Sandy Area Community Action Program. - They work with partners in the community to make it a better place to live. - Heating Assistance is the only way we can pay bills in the winter.